FAS Strangle Strategy

 Frequently asked questions

-A strangle on FAS is the strangle strategy applied to FAS (etf).
+- A strangle on FAS is the strangle strategy applied to FAS (etf).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With FAS etf trading near $129.43, the strikes shown on this page are snapped to the nearest listed FAS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FAS etf at $184.88 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FAS chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the FAS strangle priced on this page is roughly $113.90 and $145.10 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the FAS strangle priced on this page is roughly $166.90 and $203.10 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current FAS market-implied 1-standard-deviation expected move is approximately 14.64%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The FAS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 11.05%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.